camunda/camunda-docs-manual/content/reference/rest/history/case-instance/post-case-instance-query-count.md

   </tr>
   <tr>
     <td>caseInstanceIds</td>
     <td>Filter by case instance ids.
-Must be a json array of case instance ids.</td>
+Must be a JSON array of case instance ids.</td>
   </tr>
     <td>caseDefinitionId</td>
     <td>Filter by the case definition the instances run on.</td>